elucian/bee/syntax/overview.md

 ### Results

 A rule can have multiple results.
-For capturing multiple results we use capture operator: "+>"
+For binding results to variables we are using operator: "+>"

 **Example:**
 ```# rule with two results "s" and "d"